ELOÏSE LIKES WRITING: PERSONALITY

-A lot of people view some personality traits (like high conscientiousness, low neuroticism, and high agreeableness) as strictly better than their opposites.
-I think this is a mistake—there are at least some benefits/appropriate situations for each point on a trait's continuum, and the optimal place to be depends on the context in which you find yourself.
-More specifically:
+People tend to view some personality traits (like high conscientiousness, low neuroticism, and high agreeableness) as strictly better than their opposites.
+I think this is a mistake - there are at least some appropriate situations for each point on a trait's continuum, and the optimal place to be depends on the context in which you find yourself.

 Unconscientiousness is best when you’re in an environment with: